Skip to main content

 This crate uses XOR encryption with a random key generated at compile time.
 Every build produces a binary with different byte signatures for these strings.

-API Hashing
+API hashing

 #